We’re going on a bug hunt!

 The best way for kids to learn about the world is to get outside and discover it for themselves!
-This easy activity will help your little one to develop an understanding of the living creatures in the environment around them – and can be done at the park or in the comfort of your own backyard!
+This easy activity will help your child to develop an understanding of the living creatures in the environment around them – and can be done at the park or in the comfort of your own backyard.

 - a clear plastic container (such as a plastic jar or takeaway container)